Job Specification

 Knowledge of the principles and techniques of mediation.

-Knowledge of the methods in developing proper work procedures and
+Knowledge of the methods in developing proper work procedures

-supervisory level correction officers.
+to supervisory level correctional police officers.

-units, and related construction activities.
+structures, housing units, and related construction activities.

 Knowledge of authorized force techniques to be utilized in

-chemical mace may be deployed.
+of chemical mace may be deployed.

-that point of using deadly force.
+leading to that point of using deadly force.

-and filing systems.
+records and filing systems.

 justice applications and standards to juvenile offenders housed